How to Sell to Baby Boomers, Silver Surfers and the Over 50s

 Google Ads – Sell what sells

-And maybe Bing ads as well.
+Google Ads and maybe Bing ads as well.
 The secret here is to start small and then to expand as you learn.
 We see a lot of PPC campaigns which, when sorted by revenue, end up showing that retailers have been spending on terms which bring them nothing in revenue.
 The answer is to sell what sells.
 What would be the impact of shifting 80% of the budget you have been wasting on keywords which have brought you zilch and then spending it on your top sellers?

 Of course, to answer that question you need full visibility of what’s going on in your accounts.
 But why only 80%?
 Why not spend it all on the guaranteed winners?
 You need to live a little.
 That 20% of the budget can be used to test and experiment.
 Consciously, in a deliberate and intentional way, use that 20% to discover what else works.